davwheat/uk-railway-stations/README.md

 Stations listed are only those that can be queried through the National Rail Darwin API.

 The dataset was originally from [Trainline EU's repository](https://github.com/trainline-eu/stations).
-The sources they used at listed on their GitHub repository.
+The sources they used are listed on their GitHub repository.

 ## Contents <!-- omit in toc -->